1984 Porsche 924 Non-Turbo from Jordan - Comments

 And for its age, it kicks butt!
 I mean, it is not much slower than some new BMW's with a larger engine displacement.

 Sure, its not that fast, but it was one of the first water cooled Porsches.
 The 944 and other models came out afterwards, all with the similar design and weight ratio, and were a lot faster.
 Hmm, isn't that just like the early 911's?
-The origional 911's had very little HP, I think somewhere around 125.
+The original 911's had very little HP, I think somewhere around 125.

-I have to say, I love the 924.
-But, I too thought it was 'not a true Porsche' until I saw one for sale and did some research.
+I have to say, I love the 924, but I too thought it was not a true Porsche until I saw one for sale and did some research.